FAQ: ADAPTIVERB

 • Disable Record Enable on instrument tracks that feed into ADAPTIVERB in Logic.
 Logic will process any plugins down-stream of a live input - like an audio input or a record-enabled instrument track - in a separate rendering context.
 As a result, all such down-stream plugins are rendered in the same thread, as well as with a lower buffer size.
 This can cause a higher CPU load and even CPU overs with one thread maxed out and the others idling.
 Disabling the record enabled button on instruments allows down stream CPU load to be spread out across threads.

-Supports VST 2.x, VST 3.x, AU, RTAS and AAX Native on Mac And PC
+Supports VST 2.x, VST 3.x, AU and AAX Native on Mac And PC.

 (all EUR prices inclusive of 19% VAT